 - Pack a snack, like a bottle of water and a granola bar.
 Remind your teen they can eat only during the break.

-- Tell your teen to leave their cell phone or smartwatch at home.
+- Tell your teen to leave their cell phone at home.
 If they bring it into the testing center, they may not be allowed to finish the test.

 - Encourage your child to go to bed early.